Haile Debas, MD

 |School||UCSF School of Medicine|

-A native of Eritrea, he received his M.D. from McGill University and completed his surgical training at the University of British Columbia (UBC), and post-doctoral fellowship at UCLA.
-He previously held faculty positions at UBC, UCLA, and the University of Washington.
-Under Dr. Debas’s stewardship, the UCSF School of Medicine became a national model for medical education, an achievement for which he was recognized with the 2004 Abraham Flexner Award for Distinguished Service to Medical Education by the Association of American Medical Colleges (AAMC).
+A native of Eritrea, Dr. Debas received his MD from McGill University and completed his surgical training at the University of British Columbia and post-doctoral fellowship at UCLA.
+He has held faculty positions at UBC, UCLA, and the University of Washington.
+Under his stewardship, the UCSF School of Medicine became a national model for medical education, an achievement for which he was recognized with the 2004 Abraham Flexner Award for Distinguished Service to Medical Education by the Association of American Medical Colleges (AAMC).

-His prescient grasp of the implications of fundamental changes in science led him to create several interdisciplinary research centers that have been instrumental in reorganizing the scientific community at UCSF.
-He played a key role in developing UCSF’s new campus at Mission Bay.
-He has held leadership positions with numerous membership organizations and professional associations including serving as president of the American Surgical Association and Chair of the Council of Deans of the AAMC.
+Dr. Debas has held leadership positions with numerous membership organizations and professional associations, including serving as president of the American Surgical Association and Chair of the Council of Deans of the AAMC.
 He served for two terms as a member of the Committee on Science, Engineering, and Public Policy of the National Academy of Sciences; served four years on the Advisory Committee to the Director of the National Institutes of Health; and was a member of the United Nations’ Commission on HIV/AIDS and Governance in Africa.
-He is a member of the Institute of Medicine, and served as chair of the Membership Committee.

 Derived automatically from this person's publications.

 People in Profiles who have published with this person.

 People who share related concepts with this person.